Safety

 Overview

-Crime rates are our measure of physical safety, an important aspect of quality of life.
-Crime is costly to communities because it depresses property values, discourages investment, and increases insurance premiums.
+Crime rates measure physical safety, an important aspect of quality of life.
+Crime is costly to individuals and impacts communities by depressing property values, discouraging investment, and increasing insurance premiums.
 The crime rate includes data on larceny, burglary, aggravated assault, motor vehicle theft, rape, robbery, arson, and murder.

 Fig. A